- About Us

 Awarded to an individual for leadership, the Northern Trust Navigator Award was presented by Jamie Reeve III, Sr. Vice President of Northern Trust.
 Reeve was joined by Tim McMurtry, Director, Milwaukee Area Workforce Funding Alliance.
 This award was given to both finalists-- Dr. Mark Eppli, founder of the Associates in Commercial Real Estate Program (ACRE), and Kalan Haywood, Sr, owner of The Haywood Group LLC.
 Recognizing the gaps in Milwaukee’s community, Dr. Mark Eppli alongside the Marquette University College of Business created the ACRE program in 2005.
 The program helps minorities in the community get involved in real estate development, area construction and community development fields.
 His dedication to ACRE and Milwaukee has made a positive impact on the students and alumni of the ACRE program as they continue to be actively engaged in the urban development.
 Kalan Haywood has a very strong love and commitment for Milwaukee as he uses his platform to influence different decisions that benefit the city overall.
 He is responsible for several different developments that have improved Milwaukee’s urban landscape and given local economic growth.
 His concern for the city is demonstrated through his heavy involvements in projects to help the youth and encouraging business developments in underserved neighborhoods.

-A new award for collaboration was presented by Eric Christophersen, Vice President Strategic Philanthropy/Community Relations & President of the Northwestern Mutual Foundation was presented to Literacy Services of Wisconsin & WRTP/Big Step for a partnership that provides High School Equivalency and certifications in manufacturing and construction.
+A new award, the Northwestern Mutual Collaboration Award, was presented by Eric Christophersen, Vice President Strategic Philanthropy/Community Relations & President of the Northwestern Mutual Foundation was presented to Literacy Services of Wisconsin & WRTP/Big Step for a partnership that provides High School Equivalency and certifications in manufacturing and construction.
 Christophersen announced that the award would come with a $10,000 prize, and also pledged to pay for the next full cohort of participants.
 Literacy Services of Wisconsin and WRTP/BIG STEP have created an innovative program that allows individuals to simultaneously receive a High School Equivalency Degree and nationally recognized construction trade credentials in just three months.
 Program participants graduate ready to pursue family sustaining jobs in high demand manufacturing and construction and also benefit from wrap around services to support their emerging careers.

 An additional new award, the Chase Economic Development Award, was presented by Damion Heron, for Chase.
 He was joined on stage by May her Thao, Executive Director, Hmong Wisconsin Chamber of Commerce.
 This award was given to the Menomonee Valley revitalization.
 Once an eyesore, the Valley has been transformed, becoming a national model in economic development and environmental sustainability.
 The 300 acres, once brownfields, are now home to 47 companies, and more than 5,000 family-supporting jobs.
 One million square feet of green buildings and more than 60 acres of new trails and park space have been constructed.